ismamz/next-transition-router/README.md

 ## Disclaimer

 This project is currently in Beta.
-Please be aware that the API is subject to change as we continue to improve and refine our features.
-Be aware that it does not cover all use cases.
-Please [open an issue](https://github.com/ismamz/transitions/issues/new/choose) if you need a specific scenario, and we can explore extending it.
+Please note that the API may change as features are enhanced and refined.
+Be aware that it doesn't cover all possible use cases.
+If you require a specific scenario, please [open an issue](https://github.com/ismamz/transitions/issues/new/choose), and we can explore the possibility of extending the functionality.

 ## Features

 - Automatically detect internal links to handle page transitions (by default).
-- Use a custom `Link` component to manually handle page transitions.
+- Use a custom `Link` component to manually handle page transitions (optional).
 - Exclusively to be used with [Next.js App Router](https://nextjs.org/docs/app).
 - Quickly add animated transitions between pages using JavaScript or CSS.
 - Utilize popular libraries like [GSAP](https://gsap.com/resources/React/) or any other animation library.